OUR BLOG

 If you are reading this via email, the video function will not operate.
 Click here to watch the videos.

-“Our soil supports 9% of all food production, and by 2060, our soil will be asked to give us as much food as we have consumed in the last 500 years,” explains The Soil Health Institute.
+“Our soil supports 9% of all food production, and by 2060, it will need to produce as much food as we have consumed in the last 500 years,” explains The Soil Health Institute.
 Soil filters our water, sequesters carbon, and serves as a foundation for biodiversity.
 Yet, “in the last 150 years, we’ve lost half of the basic building block that makes soil productive.
 The societal and environmental costs of soil loss and degradation in the United States alone are now estimated to be as high as $85 billion every year.”

-In this one-hour documentary, The Soil Health Institute, features discussions on soil health with innovative farmers and soil health experts throughout the U.S.
+In this 60-minute documentary, The Soil Health Institute features discussions on soil health with innovative farmers and soil health experts throughout the U.S. This film takes a deep dive into the urgent need to restore and protect our soils.

-In this 4-minute video, North Dakota State University Extension soil specialists, Abbey Wick and Dave Frazen, and the University of Minnesota Extension educator, Jodi DeJong-Hughes, explain the process of soil erosion.
-They also look at how to reduce soil erosion on your farm, including residue cover, building soil particle size, windbreaks, and more.
+In this 4-minute video, North Dakota State University Extension Soil Specialists Abbey Wick and Dave Frazen, along with University of Minnesota Extension Educator Jodi DeJong-Hughes, explain the process of soil erosion, outlining the impact of factors like wind and water.
+The video offers practical solutions for farmers to reduce erosion, such as using cover crops, residue management, and windbreaks.

-Soil Erosion Hits Farmers in the midwest, Costs Billions Annually
+4. Soil Erosion Hits Farmers in the midwest, Costing Billions Annually

 Soil erosion is causing serious problems for farmers in the American Midwest.
-Topsoil erodes by approximately two millimeters (about the width of a nickle) per year.
-Two millimeters may not sound like much, but researchers say that the small, gradual erosion is adding up over the years, and experts say it’s costing farmers billions of dollars every year.
+Topsoil erodes by approximately two millimeters (about the width of a nickel) per year.
+Two millimeters may not sound like much, but researchers say that this small, gradual erosion is adding up over the years, and experts say it’s costing farmers billions of dollars annually.

-In this 3.5-minute video, CNBC reporter, Perry Russel, reports from Iowa on what farmers are doing to rebuild the soil.
+In this 3.5-minute video, CNBC’s Perry Russel reports from Iowa, showcasing what Midwest farmers are doing to combat soil degradation and rebuild topsoil.

-In this 6-minute video, NDSU Extension Soil Health Specialist Abbey Wick, UMN Extension Educator Jodi DeJong-Hughes, and NDSU Extension Soil Specialist Dave Franzen look at how management impacts soil erosion and discuss how growers can reduce erosion on farm.
-The group visited five fields in the northern Red River Valley on a windy, wintery North Dakota day.
+In this 6-minute video, NDSU Extension Soil Health Specialist Abbey Wick, UMN Extension Educator Jodi DeJong-Hughes, and NDSU Extension Soil Specialist Dave Franzen examine how management practices impact soil erosion and discuss ways growers can reduce erosion on their farms.
+The group visited five fields in the northern Red River Valley on a windy, wintry North Dakota day.

-If you want to learn more about soil erosion and different solutions farmers are using to combat soil erosion in their fields, be sure to check out this 5-minute read.
-In this blog, we discuss how soil erosion affects farmers and the environment, the leading causes of soil erosion, and potential solutions to offset soil erosion.
+If you want to learn more about soil erosion and the different solutions farmers are using to combat it in their fields, be sure to check out this 5-minute read.
+In this blog, we discuss how soil erosion affects farmers and the environment, the leading causes of soil erosion, and potential solutions to mitigate it.

 Kaitlyn Ersek